Fake projective planes

-It is proved in [Kl] and [Y] that the fundamental group of a fake projective plane, considered as a lattice of ${\rm PU}(2,1)$, is arithmetic.
-In this paper we make use of this arithmeticity result and the volume formula of [P], together with some number theoretic estimates, to make a list of all fake projective planes, see \S\S 5 and 9.
-This list contains several new examples.
-In fact, we show that there are at least seventeen, and at most twenty, distinct finite classes of fake projective planes (see Theorem 5.12, 9.6, and 9.8).
-We obtain these fake projective planes as quotients of the complex two ball by explicitly given torsion-free cocompact arithmetic subgroups of ${\rm PU}(2,1)$.
-In \S 10, we use this explicit description of their fundamental groups to prove that for any fake projective plane $P$, $H_1(P,\bZ )$ is nonzero, and if $P$ is not one of the fake projective planes constructed in 9.3, its fundamental group embeds in ${\rm SU}(2,1)$.
-The latter result implies that the canonical line bundle $K_P$ of $P$ is divisible by $3$, i.\,e., there is a holomorphic line bundle $L$ on $P$ such that $K_P = 3L$, see 10.4.
-We will show that $7L$ is very ample and it provides an embedding of $P$ in $\bP^{14}_{\bC}$ as a smooth complex surface of degree $49$.
+It is proved in [Kl] and [Y] that the fundamental group of a fake projective plane is a torsion-free cocompact arithmetic subgroup of ${\rm PU}(2,1)$.
+It follows from Mostow's strong rigidity theorem ([Mo]) that the fundamental group of a fake projective plane determines it uniquely up to isometry.
+In this paper we will make use of the volume formula of [P], together with some number theoretic estimates, to list all torsion-free cocompact arithmetic subgroups (of ${\rm PU}(2,1)$) whose Euler-Poincar\'e characteristic is $3$, see \S\S 5, 8 and 9.
+This list of course contains the fundamental groups of all fake projective planes.
+It provides several new examples of fake projective planes.
+In fact, we show that there are exactly {\it twenty eight} distinct nonempty classes of fake projective planes (see 1.4--1.5 below).
+We obtain these fake projective planes as quotients of the ball $B$ by explicitly given torsion-free cocompact arithmetic subgroups of either ${\rm SU}(2,1)$ or ${\rm PU}(2,1)$.
+In \S 10, we use this explicit description of their fundamental groups to prove that for any fake projective plane $P$ occurring in these twenty eight classes, $H_1(P,\bZ )$ is nonzero.
+We also prove that if $P$ is not a fake projective plane arising from the pair $\cC_2$ or $\cC_{18}$ ($\cC_i$ as in 8.2), its fundamental group embeds in ${\rm SU}(2,1)$ (Proposition 10.3).
+Using computer-assisted group theoretic computations, Donald Cartwright and Tim Steger have shown recently that the fundamental group of every fake projective plane arising from the pair $\cC_2$ also embeds in ${\rm SU}(2,1)$.
+For any fake projective plane $P$ for which this holds, the canonical line bundle $K_P$ is divisible by $3$, i.\,e., there is a holomorphic line bundle $L$ on $P$ such that $K_P = 3L$ (see 10.4).
+In 10.5 we show that any fake-projective plane can be embedded in $\bP^{14}_{\bC}$ as a smooth complex surface of degree $49$.
+2mm

-3mm \ni{\bf 1.2.} Let $\Pi$ be the fundamental group of a fake projective plane.
-Then $\Pi$ is a torsion-free cocompact arithmetic subgroup of ${\rm PU}(2,1)$.
-Let $\varphi :\, {\rm SU}(2,1)\rightarrow {\rm PU}(2,1)$ be the natural surjective homomorphism.
-The kernel of $\varphi$ is the center of ${\rm SU}(2,1)$ which is a subgroup of order $3$.
-Let $\widetilde\Pi = \varphi^{-1}({\Pi})$.
-Then $\widetilde\Pi$ is a cocompact arithmetic subgroup of ${\rm SU}(2,1)$.
-The Euler-Poincar\'e characteristic of $\Pi$ is $3.$ So the orbifold Euler-Poincar\'e characteristic $\chi({\widetilde\Pi})$ of $\widetilde\Pi$ (i.\,e.,\,\,the Euler-Poincar\'e characteristic in the sense of C.T.C.\,Wall, cf.\,[Se1], \S 1.8) is $1$.
-Hence, the orbifold Euler-Poincar\'e characteristic of any arithmetic subgroup of ${\rm SU}(2,1)$ containing $\widetilde\Pi$ is a reciprocal integer.
-To determine all fake projective planes, we first find all maximal arithmetic subgroups $\Gamma$ of ${\rm SU}(2,1)$ whose orbifold Euler-Poincar\'e characteristic is a reciprocal integer.
-(Note that any arithmetic subgroup is contained in a maximal arithmetic subgroup, see [BP], Proposition 1.4(iii).)
-Now we will briefly describe the procedure to determine the orbifold Euler-Poincar\'e characteristic $\chi(\Gamma )$ of $\Gamma$.